robertnurnberg/matetools/Readme.md

 * `provepvs.py`: uses conjectured PVs to guide a local engine to find mates and prove PVs (the scripts works sequentially, proven PVs are available immediately)
+* `shortenpvs.py`: removes moves from the end of existing PVs (only used in development, for debugging other scripts)
 * `sortbymates.py`: sorts the positions in an EPD file

 By way of example, the following EPD files are provided: